GPD Skating Academy

 Freestyle ice purchase is pre-registration only and sold on a monthly basis.
-Skaters must register for ice using the online registration system, no walk ons.
+It is recommended that skaters use the online registration system.
+Walk-ons are permitted if the freestyle session is available.
 Registration for each date of freestyle closes the night before the freestyle session date at 11:59 p.m.
 All Freestyle/Low Freestyle sessions are $7, with one exception being Studio Rink Low Freestyle sessions at $5.

 - Glenview Residents